 Prize: The award consists of a gold medal, a bronze replica, a certificate, and honorarium.

-Basis for Judging: In the evaluation process, the following criteria are considered: value of contribution to communication among people, value of contribution to communication sciences and engineering, evaluation of contributor, evaluation of nominator and references, and timeliness of recognition.
+Basis for Judging: In the evaluation process, the following criteria are considered: value of contribution to communication among people, value of contribution to communication sciences and engineering, evaluation of contributor, evaluation of nominator and references, timeliness of recognition, and quality of nomination.

 Nomination deadline: 1 July